inthra-onsap/signal/README.md

     mutableSig2() = tmpSig2 + 2

     /**
-     * Exeption Error: immutableSig3 is immutable varible */
+     * Exeption Error: immutableSig3 is immutable variable */
     immutableSig3() = 2

     /**
      * As the mutableSig1 and mutableSig2 have been changed.
      * The immutableSig3 will be re-evaluated.
      */
     println(immutableSig3())